 1. Start a Journal

 This can be as simple has a notebook, or you can purchase a training journal, or even set up an electronic tracking system.
 Whatever will work for you.
 The idea is to have a place to write down your workouts and how you felt.
-Writing things down will help to keep you accountable and also allow you to look back on your progress.
+By writing things down you will hold yourself accountable and also have a way to look back on your progress.

-I recently read this blog post about motivation.
-It talks about Gretchen Rubin’s 4 Tendencies related to personal motivation.
-This makes a lot of sense, as some people are motivated more by internal factors and others by external ones.
+Take some time to explore your own personal motivation.
+Think about what has kept you motivated in the past.
+Why do you even want to achieve the goals that you picked?
+Do you need someone else to hold you accountable?
+Some people are motivated more by internal factors and others by external ones.
 You can take this quiz to see which category you fall into.
 Once you know how you are best motivated, then use that information to plan how you will reach your goals.

 4. Have a plan

 How are you going to reach your running goals?
 A plan is key to making this happen.
-Try to break it down into small steps so you know exactly what you will need to do to reach your goal.
+First, try to break down your goal into small steps so you know exactly what you will need to do to reach your goal.
+Then you can come up with a long term plan.
 Also, be willing to adjust your plan as needed throughout the year.

-What goals are you working towards in 2018?
+What running goals are you working towards this year?

 What is your favorite way to reward yourself?